Lions and Tigers and Bears. OH MY!

 Do you have the classic Wizard of Oz song stuck in your head now?
 I know I do!
 But it’s okay, we love the The Wizard of Oz.
 It’s one of the movies that I am okay with my daughter having a random obsession with.
 You know what I’m talking about?
 Kids.
 They watch a movie and then want to watch it 100 times in the span of 3 days.
 To go along with her love of the movie, we made the cutest Wizard of Oz footprint puppets!

-After watching this movie, my daughter wanted to do a craft.
+After watching The Wizard of Oz movie (get it here), my daughter wanted to do a craft.
 I suggested a Dorothy and Toto, but she wanted to do a Lion, a Tiger, and a Bear.
 When she comes up with ideas all on her own, we run with it!
 We were so excited to make these puppets that we also made a lion, tiger, and bear from paper plates.

 We decided that footprints would be the easiest way to create the head and body, then we could add the other parts with a paint brush.
 We had so much fun creating these animals and in the end decided to turn them into hand puppets.
 We like doing animals on paper like this footprint teddybear or this handprint tiger, but making these into puppets was different and fun!